pair_style born command

 The born/coul/dsf style computes the Coulomb contribution with the damped shifted force model as in the coul/dsf style.

 Style born/coul/long/cs is identical to born/coul/long except that a term is added for the core/shell model to allow charges on core and shell particles to be separated by r = 0.0.
-The same correction is introduced for born/coul/dsf/cs style which is identical to born/coul/dsf.
+The same correction is introduced for the born/coul/dsf/cs style which is identical to born/coul/dsf.
+And likewise for born/coul/wolf/cs style which is identical to born/coul/wolf.

 Note that these potentials are related to the Buckingham potential.